-The Company was incorporated on October 25, 2007 under the Business Corporations Act of British Columbia.
+The Company was incorporated on October 25, 2007 under the Business Corporations Act of British Columbia as Trijet Mining Corp.
 The Company was called for trading on the TSX Venture Exchange on January 6, 2010.
 Effective March 8, 2013, Trijet Mining Corp. consolidated its share capital on a two-old-for-one-new basis and changed its name to Umbral Energy Corp.
-On October 20, 2014, the Common Shares of the Company commenced trading on the Canadian Securities Exchange ("CSE") under the symbol "UMB.C" and delisted its Common Shares from the TSX Venture Exchange.
-On January 9, 2018, the Company changed its name to Heritage Cannabis Holdings Corp. trading under the symbol "CANN.C" with no consolidation of capital and completed a Fundamental Change of business pursuant to CSE Policy
+On October 20, 2014, the common shares of the Company (the "Common Shares") commenced trading on the Canadian Securities Exchange ("CSE") under the symbol "UMB.C" and delisted its Common Shares from the TSX Venture Exchange.
+On January 9, 2018, the Company completed a Fundamental Change of Business pursuant to CSE Policy 8 (as such term is defined in the CSE Policy 8), changed its name to Heritage Cannabis Holdings Corp., and began trading under the symbol "CANN.C".
+No consolidation of capital was completed.
+The Company currently operates as a cannabis issuer.